HewlettPackard/foedus_code/README.markdown

 2. Contributing code and sending a [Pull Request](https://github.com/hkimura/foedus_code/pulls).

-In order to contribute the code base of this project, you must agree to the Developer Certificate of Origin 1.1 for this project under GPLv2+.
+In order to contribute the code base of this project, you must agree to the Developer Certificate of Origin 1.1 for this project under GPLv2+ with classpath exception as indicated in the accompanying license.

     By making a contribution to this project, I certify that: